cleolibrary/CLEO-Redux/docs/en/using-fxt.md

 You can find the commands available in each game in the Sanny Builder Library, e.g. [for San Andreas: DE](https://library.sannybuilder.com/#/sa_unreal/classes/Text).

+> CLEO Redux only supports texts encoded in UTF-8.
+It means that any non-standard encoding (e.g. for Russian localization by 1C) most likely will not work.

 ## FxtStore

 <iframe width="560" height="315" src="https://www.youtube.com/embed/FLyYyrGz1Xg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>